samscupoftea/FAC-Game-Application/README.md

 ## Motivation for the Game

-I decided to create **Egg In Basket** based on a combination of factors.
+I decided to create this particular game based on a combination of factors.
 I had previously worked on various game projects, including a Flappy Bird-style game, a complex fighting game, and a variation of Flappy Bird where objects fell from above.
 However, I felt limited by the underlying game structures I had established for those projects.

 The inspiration for this game came from a childhood memory shared by my girlfriend.
 She used to play a game where she had to catch falling eggs with a basket.
-Inspired by her story, I decided to merge the concepts I had learned from my previous projects to create **Egg In Basket**.
+Inspired by her story, I decided to merge the concepts I had learned from my previous projects to create this one.
 By repurposing the basket movement mechanism and utilizing my knowledge of generating randomized elements, I aimed to capture the essence of the childhood game while adding my own innovative twist.

 Furthermore, I aimed to improve upon my previous attempts by designing the game with more thoughtfulness.
 I wanted to minimize reliance on CSS and focus on handling animations and movements strictly in JavaScript.
 I added features such as live score tracking, egg disappearance upon catching, and collision detection to enhance the gameplay and challenge myself.
 Through the development process, I expanded my understanding of JavaScript's capabilities and learned how to create more engaging games.